• Skip to primary navigation

 • Salt - Enhances the flavor of your macaroons without making them "salty".

-• Continually check for stiff peaks by turning off your mixer, then pulling out the whisk and pointing it upward.
-Once the egg whites hold their shape and stand straight up on the end of your whisk, they are ready.
+Whipping egg whites - Use a hand mixer or stand mixer for best results.
+Continually check for stiff peaks by turning off your mixer, then pulling out the whisk and pointing it upward.
+Once the egg whites hold their shape and stand straight up without drooping, stop mixing.

-• Take care not to overwhip your egg whites - they should look smooth, not lumpy.
-If your egg whites look lumpy, they've been overwhipped.
+Take care not to overwhip your egg whites - Your egg whites should look smooth, not lumpy.
 Unfortunately, the protein in overwhipped egg whites begins to break down and will collapse if baked.
-They'll also look watery and grainy, and can't be used.
+They'll also look watery and grainy.
 If you get to this point, you'll have to start over with fresh egg whites and try again.

 Recommended